emaloney/MBDataEnvironment/README.md

 It is a common scenario for iOS app publishers to have a population of users running old application versions.
 Often, users are stuck on old versions because the current version requires a release of iOS more recent than their hardware will support.
 Such users won't be running your latest app version until they buy a new device, assuming they ever do.

 For some types of apps, this isn't a big problem.
-But for apps that must communicate with network-based services, having a wide variety of old versions out in the wild makes it difficult evolve and maintain your services.
+But for apps that must communicate with network-based services, having a wide variety of old versions out in the wild makes it difficult to evolve and maintain your services.

 Eventually, you will be faced with accepting one of these tradeoffs: